 2) Gregory Van der Wiel, the most famous neck tattoo

 Gregory Van der Wiel is the histrionic former Paris Saint Germain left-winger.
-Now he’s playing for the turkish team Fenerbahçe.
+Now he’s playing for the Sardinian team Cagliari Calcio.
 Recently Van der Wiel added a collar tattoo of a Pharaoh to his body, which is already decorated on his arms, chest and back.
 On his back are two massive wings displayed.

 In 2014 Van der Wiel was involved in a funny controversy with FIFA14 (the EA Sports video game) to be designed by producers without its famous tattoos.